 At Herdade do Sobroso homestead, in Baixo Alentejo, guests can explore the sprawling vineyard and indulge in some excellent wines and foods made on-site.
 There's also a wine-tasting course, perfect for anyone with an interest in wine, which allows you to learn about big-picture concepts over some very fine wine.

 Further south is the charming country estate Herdade dos Grous.
 This beautifully secluded country estate spreads across over 1700 acres of gardens, olive groves, and vineyards.
 Enjoy a carefully prepared meal at the in-house restaurant accompanied by quality wines.
 Grous also offers guided tours of the producing facilities followed by a wine tasting session, as well as the opportunity to spend the day with the in-house enologist where you'll learn about winemaking and viticulture.

 The wild and remote beauty of nearby Herdade de Malhadinha Nova’s luxury retreat down south in Alentejo’s Beja region is perfect for those looking for a secluded hideaway.
 Led by Michelin-starred chef Joachim Koerper, Malhadinha restaurant offers seasonal menus inspired by the Alentejo cuisine, made with locally grown and fresh ingredients.

 If you're looking to combine the best experiences, we’d be more than happy to tailor-make you a trip from scratch.
-By booking with us, you'll work with one dedicated consultant, who will not only take time to listen to your requests, but also discuss different options with you.
+By booking with us, you'll work with one dedicated consultant, who will not only take the time to listen to your requests but also discuss different options with you.
 All of this coupled with a knowledge of the country means you'll get the best out of the time you have to spend on your next tour in Portugal.